moneyprotocol/engineering/README.md

 E.g.:

 ```
-yarn deploy --network ropsten
+yarn deploy --network testnet
 ```

-Supported networks are currently: ropsten, kovan, rinkeby, goerli.
+Supported networks are currently: testnet (rsk testnet).
 The above command will deploy into the default channel (the one that's used by the public dev-frontend).
 To deploy into the internal channel instead:

 ```
-yarn deploy --network ropsten --channel internal
+yarn deploy --network testnet --channel internal
 ```

 You can optionally specify an explicit gas price too:

 ```
-yarn deploy --network ropsten --gas-price 20
+yarn deploy --network testnet --gas-price 20
 ```

 After a successful deployment, the addresses of the newly deployed contracts will be written to a version-controlled JSON file under `packages/lib/deployments/default`.